DandelionSprout/Sims3Gamemods/AntiRacismAndCluelessSims/README.md

 •• "BuffVileSurroundings": 0 > 600<br><br>

 —————————<br>
-To-Do: Apply "TraitSinged" instead of "BeSinged" or something.<br><br>
+To-Do: Apply "TraitSinged" instead of "BeSinged" or something; Add correct "Actual"s for all sleep items.<br><br>

 Skipped due to complete inability to find info: Delay werewolf fullmoon transformation if at work; Allow additional species to use the Weather Stone; Unlock PlayVideoPoker_Computer<br>
 Skipped due to not working: